luhsuan/Competitive_Translation_Technique_Learning_System/Readme.md

 # Digital Game-based Translation Techniques Learning Platform Setup

+The multiplayer online competitive game learning system was developed using Unity and C# to connect to a MySQL database.
+Its purpose is to help students learn multiple translation techniques, regardless of their performance goals.

 1. Install XAMPP: https://www.apachefriends.org/index.html
 After installation, open the XAMPP control panel and start both Apache and MySQL.
 ![](https://i.imgur.com/8NNKm93.png)